pdelong42/ANSI_Common_Lisp-solutions/README.md

 ----

-I've completed the exercises for the first seven chapters, but have yet to add them to this repository.
+I've completed the exercises for the first seven chapters, but have yet to add anything past Chapter 2 to this repository.
 I'm going through them one-by-one to sanitize them, and make sure I'm not ripping-off Paul Graham's code verbatim.
-There were no exercieses for Chapter 1, so naturally I've included no solutions for it.
+There were no exercises for Chapter 1, so naturally I've included no solutions for it.
 And for Chapter 2, I only have the solutions for one exercise so far, because the rest didn't entail writing code; but I may go back and include the answers to the rest anyway, for completeness' sake.